ujangdoubleday/xoegit/src/rules/RULES.md

 - Use imperative mood ("add" not "added")
 - No period at the end

-## 5. PR Title & Squash Message Convention
+## 5. PR Title & PR Description Convention

 - **PR Title**: summaries the entire set of changes.
-- **Squash Commit**: usually matches the PR title or a slightly more detailed summary.
+- **PR Description**: matches the PR title and includes a detailed list of changes.

 ## 6. Logic for Splitting Commits